emailandxu/camera_calibration/README.md

 # camera_calibration

+This is a visualization tool for SfM toolkits including openMVG and Colmap.
+And a dataset_loader implentation for training gaussian splatting scene.

+## Visualization
 build docker by openmvg offcial build [guide](https://github.com/openMVG/openMVG/blob/085fbe4f740b31c8a0ae5b824451eae68199ea63/BUILD.md?plain=1#L184).

 then, run commands below to make a 360 camera video into a 360 camera dataset that contains cubic images in *images* subfolder, point clound in *reconstruction_global/colorized.ply* and camera calibration in *sfm_data_perspective.json*.